CMS 2025 Medicare physician-fee-for service final rule released

 Rule includes new covered condition for dental services

-The Centers for Medicare & Medicaid Services published a final rule on for the 2025 Physician Fee Schedule.
+The Centers for Medicare & Medicaid Services published a final rule for the 2025 Physician Fee Schedule.
 The rule addresses payment of dental services for patients with end-stage renal disease while on dialysis.
 It also discusses claims processing and guidance on Medicare dental claims in federally qualified health centers.

 The final rule finalizes changes for Medicare payments under the Physician Fee Schedule and other Medicare Part B policies.
 The Physician Fee Schedule is part of the Biden administration’s strategy to increase equitability in the nation’s health care system.